 Email via heidiwilliamsonpoet.com/index.php/contact/

 Sheridan Winn is a freelance journalist and children's author.
-Her Sprite Sisters books, aimed at readers aged 7-13 years, have sold nearly 450,000 copies.
-She is currently writing volume 10 in the series.
-Sheridan gives regular talks and workshops in schools and is judge in the children’s category for the EDP-Jarrold East Anglia Book Awards 2015.
+Her Sprite Sisters books, aimed at readers aged 7-13 years, have sold over 500,000 copies.
+She is currently writing volume 13 in the series.
+Sheridan gives regular talks and workshops in schools and was judge for the Mal Peet Award in the East Anglian Book Awards 2015 and 2016.

 Agent: Jane Willis/United Agents – JWillis@unitedagents.co.uk